Shinto and Buddhism - Japanese religions

 In Buddhism, the soul of the ancestor came back at that time.

-They usually shave their heads and wear a Buddhist priest's stole.
+The Buddhist priests usually shave their heads and wear a Buddhist priest's stole.

 There are occasions when spiritual cultivation is continued through rigorous austerities, like being pelted by a waterfall.

-The majority reside in temples where they practice ascetic disciplines, maintain graves, and chant Buddhist sutras for memorial services held at their temples.
+Many of them practice ascetic disciplines, maintain graves, and chant Buddhist sutras for memorial services held at their temples.

 They also go to chant sutras in homes for funerals and for some private memorial services.

-Buddha was awoke to these spirits and taught them to many people in the
+Buddha was awoke to these spirits and taught them to many people in the 5th century B.C.

 But he didn't leave them in script, so his pupils wrote many scriptures (sutra).

-So by chanting a Buddhist sutra, we comfort the spirits of dead people.
+So, by chanting a Buddhist sutra, we comfort the spirits of dead people.